 While there is no average day in the Senate, you can get a better idea of what Senator Shaheen does when she is in Washington and New Hampshire by reading “INTERN CORNER,” a special section on Facebook written by the interns in Senator Shaheen’s office.

 As a member of the U.S. Senate Committee on Foreign Relations, Senator Shaheen is committed to helping build strong international alliances to bolster America’s national security and boost our economy.
 Shaheen Chairs the Subcommittee on European Affairs, which has jurisdiction over the North Atlantic Treaty Organization (NATO), the European Union, Russia, Turkey, Kosovo, all NATO operations in Afghanistan, and energy security issues.

 As a member of the U.S. Senate Committee on Energy and Natural Resources, Shaheen has worked to invest in clean, alternative energy and to end our addiction to foreign oil.
 She has supported measures to expand investments in alternative energy, conservation and energy efficiency.
-Shaheen chairs the Subcommittee on Water and Power, which has oversight and legislative responsibilities for such issues as hydroelectric power, groundwater resources and management, and energy related aspects of deepwater ports.
+Shaheen chairs the Subcommittee on Water and Power, which has oversight of and legislative responsibilities for such issues as hydroelectric power, groundwater resources and management, and energy-related aspects of deepwater ports.